Pharmacy Residency (PGY1)

 Summer camp

-Parkland’s annual summer camp is called, Camp I-Thonka-Chi, which is Choctaw for “a place that makes one strong or fearless, not afraid to face life.”
-Usually held the first week in June, Camp I-Thonka-Chi offers a caring environment for youth who have experienced burn injuries.
-Activities include swimming, fishing, boating, ropes challenge course, horseback riding, sports, arts and crafts, water games and other special events.
+Parkland’s annual summer camp is called Camp I-Thonka-Chi, which is Choctaw for “a place that makes one strong or fearless, not afraid to face life.”
+Usually held the first week in June, Camp I-Thonka-Chi offers a caring environment for young people who have experienced burn injuries.
+Activities include swimming, fishing, boating, a ropes challenge course, horseback riding, sports, arts and crafts, water games and other special events.
 Camp I-Thonka-Chi is held at Camp John Marc in Meridian, Texas, about 85 miles southwest of Dallas in the peaceful, rolling hills of Bosque County.

 Winter camp